Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 3 Oktober 2025 00.23.44 UTC
+- WIB: Jumat, 3 Oktober 2025 01.36.41 UTC
-- WITA: Jumat, 3 Oktober 2025 01.23.44 UTC
+- WITA: Jumat, 3 Oktober 2025 02.36.41 UTC
-- WIT: Jumat, 3 Oktober 2025 02.23.44 UTC
+- WIT: Jumat, 3 Oktober 2025 03.36.41 UTC

 Kutipan Inspiratif:
-"Good Friends Are Hard to Find, Difficult to Leave, Impossible to Forget."
+"Reading more books will only confuse you more and you will be dreaming about success instead of becoming successful yourself."

-Kategori: friendship
+Kategori: success